MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/index.md

 # Migrate or deploy Windows Virtual Desktop instances to Azure

 Migrating an organization's end-user desktops to the cloud is a common scenario in cloud migrations.
-Doing so helps improve employee productivity and accelerate the migration of various workloads to support their user experience.
+Doing so helps improve employee productivity and accelerate the migration of various workloads to support the organization's user experience.

 ## Strategy and motivations